diegonti/VASP-MXenes/README.md

 <br><br>

-## Graphic Representation

-`DOS.py` `LOCPOT.py`

 ## File Management

 `searcher.py` `VASPRead.py` `structure.py`

-## Help

-## Details:
-The file `DOS.py` reads all the spin-polarized DOSCAR files in the input folder, `/DOsin` and generates the Total, atom or orbital Projected DOS plot images in a output file, `/DOSout`.
-It also returns the bandgap information (E<sub>g</sub>, VBM, CBM).
-This script is optimized for pristine and terminated MXenes (_M<sub>n+1</sub>X<sub>n</sub>T<sub>2</sub>_).
-The script assumes M > X > T as the input order of atoms.

-The file `LOCPOT.py` reads all the LOCPOT files in the input folder `/WFin` or a LOCPOT file in the current folder and generates a local potential plot along the vacuum direction of the MXene slab (_z_) in an output file, `/WFout`.
-It also returns the vacuum energy _V<sub>vacuum</sub>_.

 The file `structure.py` has different functions that allow the modification and analysis of POSCAR/CONTCAR files, for example to shift the atoms to the origin after an optimization, to add a certain amount of vacuum and rescale the atom fractional coordinates, or to add the Oxygen termination to the different hollow sites in the pristine MXene optimized CONTCAR.
-It also reads POSCAR/CONTCAR files and return the cell parameter _a_ and width _d_.
+It also reads POSCAR/CONTCAR files and return the cell parameter $a$ and width $d$.
 Reads the input files in `/CONTCARin` and returns the modified files in `/CONTCARout`.

-The file `VASP.py` is mainly for [VASP](https://www.vasp.at/) input file management, it generates the indicated specific folders containing the necessary input files for the different VASP calculations.
-It also has the principal MXene class, `MX()`, that contains the MXene information (n, atoms, indices, termination, name,...)
+<br><br>

+## Graphic Representation

+To create plots of the data, two scripts have been developed:

+The `DOS.py` file reads a given spin- or non-spin- polarized DOSCAR file and generates the Total, atom or orbital Projected DOS plot images in the specified output path.
+It also returns the bandgap information ($E_g$, Valence Band Minimum $VBM$ and Condunction Band Minimum $CBM$).
+This script is optimized for pristine and terminated MXenes ($M_{n+1}X_nT_2$), and assumes M > X > T as the input order of the atoms (which is the order given in the input files by the `VASP.py` script).

+The `LOCPOT.py` file reads a given LOCPOT file (or searches for one in the current folder) and generates a local potential plot along the vacuum direction of the MXene slab ($z$) in an output file.
+It also returns the vacuum energy $V_{vaccum}$ or energies if its a Janus material.

+The avobe scripts are used internally by the scripts in the general workflow.
+<br><br>

+## Help
+<br><br>

+## Utilities

 The `/PP` folder contains the pseudopotentials (POTCAR) files for each atom, from where the POTCAR file of the structure will be created.
 The `/car` folder has different input files models.
 Both are used by the `VASP.py` script for creating the input files.
+<br><br>